Hakeem Olajuwon: Personal life

 Olajuwon married Dalia Asafi on August 8, 1996, in Houston.
 The couple have four children together.
 Olajuwon also has an older daughter, Abisola from a previous relationship with Lita Spencer, whom he met in college.
 Abisola represented the West Girls in the McDonald's All-American Game and played in the WNBA.
+Two of his sons, Abdullah and Abdulrahman, represent Jordan in international basketball, making their debut in the 2025 FIBA Asia Cup.

-In addition to English, Olajuwon is fluent in French, Arabic, and the Nigerian languages of Yoruba and Ekiti.
+In addition to English, Olajuwon is fluent in French, Arabic, and Yoruba.
 He wrote his autobiography, Living the Dream, with co-author Peter Knobler in 1996.
 During his 18-year NBA career, Olajuwon earned more than $110 million in salary.

-After Olajuwon’s rookie year he signed a 5 year agreement for $2.5 million, to endorse Etonic Shoes with a Signature line, the Dream Shoe.
-Later in his career signed a shoe endorsement deal with LA Gear, and became the face of Spalding's athletic shoe line and endorsed a sneaker that retailed in various outlets (such as Payless ShoeSource) for $34.99.
+After Olajuwon's rookie year he signed a 5-year agreement for $2.5 million, to endorse Etonic Shoes with a Signature line, the Dream Shoe.
+Later in his career, he signed a shoe endorsement deal with LA Gear, and became the face of Spalding's athletic shoe line and endorsed a sneaker that retailed in various outlets (such as Payless ShoeSource) for $34.99.
 This made him one of the very few well-known players in any professional sport to endorse a sneaker not from Nike, Reebok, Adidas, or other high-visibility retail brands.
 As Olajuwon declared: "How can a poor working mother with three boys buy Nikes or Reeboks that cost $120? ...
 She can't.
 So kids steal these shoes from stores and from other kids.
 Sometimes they kill for them."

 Higher education

-Attending college was also an important priority to Olajuwon.
+Attending college was also an important priority for Olajuwon.
 At the University of Houston, Olajuwon was a physical education major.